 This filter can be used to perform various searches, some other examples include:

-- Find all members who have cancelled their membership in the last year
+- Find all members whose membership expired last year

 - List the members who have ever been subscribed to a certain membership, regardless of their status